JakubDziworski/JakubDziworski.github.io/_posts/2016-08-26-github-code-advances-search-programmers-goldmine.md

 ### Configuration

 It also wouldn't hurt to take a look at configuration files of real big projects.
-This might be extremly helpful, especially in case of immature frameworks.
+This might be extremly helpful, particularly in case of immature frameworks.

 Let's take a look how to configure akka cluster.
 Such configuration should contain `ClusterActorRefProvider` keyword and reside in file with `.conf` extension (usually `application.conf`):